mckenzielee/Qi-Docs/docs/Qi_Streams.rst

   The namespace identifier
 ``string query``
   An optional parameter representing a string search.
-  See `Searching for QiStreams <https://qi-docs-rst.readthedocs.org/en/latest/Searching.html>`__ for information about specifying the search parameter.
+  See `Searching for SdsStreams <https://qi-docs-rst.readthedocs.org/en/latest/Searching.html>`__ for information about specifying the search parameter.
 ``int skip``
-  An optional parameter representing the zero-based offset of the first QiStream to retrieve.
+  An optional parameter representing the zero-based offset of the first SdsStream to retrieve.
   If not specified, a default value of 0 is used.
 ``int count``
-  An optional parameter representing the maximum number of QiStreams to retrieve.
+  An optional parameter representing the maximum number of SdsStreams to retrieve.
   If not specified, a default value of 100 is used.